eyedeekay/How-To-Find-Your-I2P-Site-Root/README.md

         sudo -u i2psvc ls /var/lib/i2p/i2p-config/eepsite/docroot

-You should see the list of files used by I2P configuration.
+You should see the list of files displayed by the default I2P Site.

 ### Mac OSX